Cornell-MAE-UG/fa25-portfolio-ngz3/_projects/Thermodynamics Portfolio.md

 ![Shaded rendering of earlier version]({{ "/assets/images/systemdiagram.png" | relative_url }}){: .inline-image-r style="width: 200px"}.
 When doing the experiment we ran the pumps from their respective reservoirs and measured the before and after temperatures from the system.
 The pump would move the hot or cold water throught the heat exchanger and bring it to the other side.

-Our Data:
+## Our Data

-Parallel
+### Parallel Flow
-Red liquid inlet: 40°C
+- Red liquid inlet: 40°C
-Red liquid outlet: 25.5°C
+- Red liquid outlet: 25.5°C
-Blue liquid inlet: 4.7°C
+- Blue liquid inlet: 4.7°C
-Blue liquid outlet: 20.0°
+- Blue liquid outlet: 20.0°C

-Counterflow
+### Counterflow
-Red liquid inlet: 40.1°C
+- Red liquid inlet: 40.1°C
-Red liquid outlet: 24.6°C
+- Red liquid outlet: 24.6°C
-Blue liquid inlet: 6.5°C
+- Blue liquid inlet: 6.5°C
-Blue liquid outlet: 26.0°
+- Blue liquid outlet: 26.0°C

-Observation
+### Observation
-The heat exchanger itself got hotter as the process occured.
+The heat exchanger itself got hotter as the process occurred.